xjzhaang/bioimageloader-docs/contributing/index.rst

 Test
 ----
 Currently ``bioimageloader`` lacks of unit tests.
-It means you need to manually make sure that your changes do not break anything, which is not possible without unit tests...
-So if you love writing unit tests, you are more than welcome and your efforts will be well appreciated!
+It means you need to manually make sure that your changes do not break anything, which is not easy without unit tests...
+So if you love writing unit tests (does anyone...?), you are more than welcome and your efforts will be well appreciated!

 Code convention